HomeAdvocacy

 Display the “Same Roads, Same Rights, Same Rules” sign on your vehicle.
 These signs are available from the Membership Director or the NFBC Bicyclists' Advocate.

 Know the Florida Statutes as they apply to bicyclists.
 Set a personal example.
-Follow the law and ride courteously responsibly.
-This will increase the respect of others for cyclists and increase everyone's safety.
+Follow the law and ride courteously and responsibly.
+You can set an example that will increase the respect of others for people on bikes and increase everyone's safety.

 Let your legislators and politicians know that you care about bicycling and that you vote.